jrasmusson/ios-professional-course/Bankey/4-AccountSummary/README.md

 - format the amount in the local the user is working in (adding the comma)
 - and then use that output to pass to our dollars and cent attributed string

+Do all this in a playground.

+- explain what playgrounds are and how to use
+- faster iterations
+- would normally also write unit tests.. but get into that later

 Steps:

 - first we have to convert our `Decial` into a `Double` because that is what number formatter uses